theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/tables-and-views/settings.md

 Specifies the maximum number of extracted records.
 0 extracts the entire table.

 #### Rows per Package
-The extracted data will be split into packages of the defined size.
+The extracted data is be split into packages of the defined size.
 The default value is 50000 lines.<br>
 A package size between 20000 and 50000 is advisable for large amounts of data.
 0 means no packaging.
 Not using packaging can lead to an RFC timeout for large data extracts.